smackers/smack/README.md

    Then add smack-install-dir/bin to your path.

 **NOTE:**
-Boogie, clang, and llvm binaries (e.g. llvm-link, opt, etc.) should be in your path, as well as smack-install-dir/bin directory!
+Boogie, clang, and LLVM binaries (e.g. llvm-link, opt, etc.) should be in your path, as well as smack-install-dir/bin directory!
-In particular, for smack.py to work correctly, one should be able to invoke Boogie on your system just by typing 'boogie' in the command line.
+In particular, for smack-check.py to work correctly, one should be able to invoke Boogie on your system just by typing 'boogie' in the command line.
-Creating an alias as suggested in the Boogie installation manual will not work with smack.py.
+Creating an alias as suggested in the Boogie installation manual will not work with smack-check.py.
 Instead, a simple solution on a Unix-like system is putting the following script in your path and naming it 'boogie':
 ```
 #!/bin/bash